Neuroscience and Behavior (NSBH)

 The second decade of life is a crucial developmental transition that poses significant physical, psychological and social challenges to young people; and which have implications for later psychosocial outcomes.
 This course explores the portrait of adolescence that is revealed by contemporary developmental science.
 We will examine adolescence in cultural and historical context and survey recent empirical literatures on some core topics, including pubertal maturation, the cognitive and social-personality development of teenagers, the struggle for self and identity, the influence of family, peers and schools on development, adolescent risk behavior and positive youth development, among other topics

-Enrollment is limited to students with a major in Neuroscience and Behavior.
+Enrollment is limited to students with a program in Neuroscience and Behavior.

 NSBH 30301 Molecular Neuroscience (3 Credit Hours)

-This course will cover the chemical basis of neuronal transmission.
-This course will first be offered to upper-level NSBH majors, but will eventually become one of the three core courses for Neuroscience and Behavior majors.
-This course will be the most "chemistry-oriented" of the three core NSBH classes.
+This course will describe the electrical and chemical nature of neurotransmission.
+This course is one of three core courses for Neuroscience and Behavior majors.

 Prerequisites: ((CHEM 10172 and CHEM 11172) or (CHEM 10182 and CHEM 11182)) and BIOS 10172 and (NSBH 20450)